bBibyk/ProcrAPI/README.md

 # ProcrAPI
-This an academic project to konsolidate our knowledge about Spring Framework.
+This an academic project to consolidate our knowledge about Spring Framework.

+Collaborators :
+- Eylyl Alptekin
+- Mohamed Ali Mabrouk
+- Bogdan Bibyk